-In (3), the left-hand side is the logarithmic law for Q, and the right-hand side is a Klein-Rubin utility function. $c\ln(Q+a)+C$ , the logarithmic law for $Q=\sum q_i$ , is a Klein-Rubin utility function.
-Furthermore, measuring an economic quantity by its monetary value, an economic quantity can always theoretically be decomposed into n parts $q_i$ , $i=1,2,3,\cdots,n$ .
+In (5), the left-hand side is the logarithmic law for Q, and the right-hand side is a Klein-Rubin utility function. $c\ln(Q+a)+C$, the logarithmic law for $Q=\sum q_i$, is a Klein-Rubin utility function.
+Furthermore, measuring an economic quantity by its monetary value, an economic quantity can always theoretically be decomposed into n parts q_i , $i=1,2,3,\cdots,n$.
 We are always able to construct $Q=\sum q_i$ for any economic quantity theoretically, and thus derive (5) for them.
 This means that the intuitive scaling value for an economic quantity, if it holds as a logarithmic law, always represents a Klein-Rubin utility function.
-Experiments indeed approve the utility scaling value to hold as logarithmic law (see Section 3, later).
+Experiments indeed approve the utility scaling value to hold as the logarithmic law (see Section 2, later).
 It is therefore concluded that such a logarithmic law obtained from psychophysical paradigm is of a utility description in economics.
-Klein-Rubin utility function implies the relationship between subjective and objective commodity quantities.
-In other words, the essential of utility maximization in LES and ELES is the maximization of subjective commodity quantities.
+The Klein-Rubin utility function implies the relationship between subjective and objective commodity quantities.
+In other words, the essence of utility maximization in LES and ELES is the maximization of subjective commodity quantities.
 Revealing the relationship between subjective and objective quantities is just the basic task of psychophysics.
-Psychophysical paradigm will play an important role in economic analysis.
+Psychophysical paradigm will play an important role in economic analyses.

-In the above demonstration, no special restriction is made to the type of $q_i$ .
+In the above demonstration, no special restriction is made to the type of q_i .
 The demonstration holds for all economic quantities provided they are additive.
 Therefore, it is generally suitable for money amount, commodity quantity, risk degree, and so on.

-We now interpret Klein-Rubin utility function clearly from the viewpoints of behavioral economics and the utility scaling interpretation: in this utility function, $(q_i-r_i)$ indicates the measures for economic quantities $q_i$ relative to the reference point $r_i$ (in LES and ELES, it is interpreted as the necessary consuming quantities to maintain one's basic life), and $\sum b_i \ln(q_i - r_i)$ is a linear combination of utility scaling values (logarithmic laws) for economic quantity $q_i$ compared to $r_i$ .
+We now interpret the Klein-Rubin utility function clearly from the viewpoints of behavioral economics and the utility scaling interpretation: in this utility function, (q_i-r_i) indicates the measures for economic quantities q_i relative to the reference point r_i (in LES and ELES, r_i is interpreted as the base consumption share to maintain one's life), and $\sum b_i \ln(q_i - r_i)$ is a linear combination of utility scaling values (logarithmic laws) for economic quantity q_i compared to r_i .